ThomasStrong/Blackjack/README.md

 ## Contributions

-Contributions are not necessary as this is a personal project.
-Any advice, insight, or proffered information is always welcome!
+Contributions are not necessary at this time.
+However, I will be open to any contributions after 11/30/22.
+As always any advice, insight, or proffered information is always welcome!